 Getting an EIN for your Startup

-After you incorporate your startup, you should get an employer identification number (EIN) as soon as possible.
+After you start a new business, you should get a federal employer identification number (EIN) as soon as possible.
 An EIN is essential to running your business: It lets you set up a US bank account and do payroll.
-And you need it to file your taxes.
+And you will also need it for tax purposes.

 When you incorporate with Capbase, we’ll automatically gather all the information you need to apply for an EIN.
 But if you don’t use Capbase, be ready to do it yourself.